Skip to content

 b.
 Insert your foot into the sock, aligning the heel correctly.

 c.
-Gradually unroll the sock up your leg, smoothing out any wrinkles or creases.
+Gradually unroll the sock up your leg, smoothing any wrinkles or creases.

 d.
 Ensure the sock reaches the desired length, typically up to the knee or mid-thigh.